Funding Graduate Study in History at UIC

 Leo Schelbert Prize

-An award given to a Ph.D candidate in any field who has demonstrated exceptional interest and skill in teaching.
+An award is given to a Ph.D. candidate in any field who has demonstrated exceptional interest and skill in teaching.
 When applying, please include a brief (1-2 page) statement on your teaching philosophy and accomplishments.

 Leo Schelbert Dissertation Prize

 An award is given every third year (on average) to recognize the best UIC History dissertation completed during that time period.
 (Approximately $1,000)

 *Since the awards are dependent on interest rates, the stipend will vary from year to year.
 Amounts given are approximate and can vary according to the frequency with which the Award is made.

 Financial Aid Information For Continuing Graduate Students in History at UIC

 Continuing students may also apply for Teaching Assistantships, Tuition and Fee Waivers, Provost’s Awards, and Dean’s Scholar Awards.

 - Applications for financial support from continuing students should be accompanied by a statement of progress, a CV, and a letter of recommendation from the student’s advisor.